 General Parking Rules

-Parking Ordinances and Statues
+Parking Ordinances & Statues

 If you’re looking for the language behind the parking rules, there are a few governing documents.
 The State of Wisconsin establishes general parking rules in Chapter 346 of the State Statues.
 Neenah’s city-specific parking rules are governed by ordinance in Chapter 16, Article III in the municipal code.
 The governing documents that determine the type of parking permitted are the Official On-Street Parking Map and Official Off-Street Parking Map.
 For specifics, check out the documents below: